MC Pipokinha: 2022–present: Success and recognition

 In 2022, already with thousands of followers on Instagram, the singer went viral on social networks, especially on TikTok, where she became a portrait of the new generation of Generation Z idols.
 With her success, Pipokinha signed a contract with the São Paulo funk production company Novo Império.
 She is currently managed by Wagner Magalhães, experienced in funk phenomena and who managed MC Fioti's career at the time of the megahit Bum Bum Tam Tam.
 Among the artist's successful tracks are Bota na Pipokinha, Tira as Crianças da Sala, Eu Sou a Pipokinha among many others, which already total more than 11 million views on YouTube and reach a number of 2.4 million monthly listeners on Spotify.
 In 2023, during an interview with Podcast Creators, Pipokinha revealed that she had profited more than R$500,000 from her profile on the Privacy platform.
 The artist said that she joined the platform during the COVID-19 pandemic and that it have improved her life.

 Personal life

 During an interview for the g1 portal, Pipokinha said she was the adopted daughter of a Mormon family, a Christian group that emerged in the United States.
 Pipokinha says that her mother only let religious music play in the house.
 The family had to pray several times a day and, at night, read the sacred scriptures, the Book of Mormon.

 Photos of Pipokinha pregnant at 16 years old emerged, and soon the information was confirmed that the singer have had a daughter by sources close to her.
-The little that is known about the child is that she lives with her grandparents in the interior of Santa Catarina, that her mother visits her frequently, and that she is the result of a relationship between the singer and her boyfriend at the time.
+The little that is known about the child is that she lives with her grandparents in the interior of Santa Catarina, that her mother visits her frequently, and that she is the result of a relationship between Pipokinha and her boyfriend at the time.